-Girls into STEM is a schools event for girls in years 9-13 at any school in Leicester and Leicestershire who are contemplating higher education/careers in the exciting world of science, technology, engineering and maths.
+Girls into STEM was a schools event for girls in years 9-13 at any school in Leicester and Leicestershire who were contemplating higher education/careers in the exciting world of science, technology, engineering and maths.

-After a welcome from an inspiring STEM specialist, students will explore STEM careers and try out a practical workshop in one of the following areas: engineering, construction, computing, motor vehicle, science, accountancy.
+After a welcome from an inspiring STEM specialist, students explored STEM careers and tried out a practical workshop in one of the following areas: engineering, construction, computing, motor vehicle, science, accountancy.

 It’s forecast that the UK needs 186,000 people annually through to 2014 with engineering skills (Engineering UK)

 In the East Midlands there is a predicted need for 6% more science, research, engineering and technology professionals by 2024.

 Nationally 42% of employers report a skills shortage in science, research, engineering and technology

 Women are still underrepresented in STEM fields, specifically:

 Only 13% of those working in occupations clased at STEM are women

 Only 1% of apprenticeships in construction, planning and the built environment are occupied by women